MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/view-entity-data-power-bi.md

 > [!IMPORTANT]
 > This feature has been re-enabled in the majority of regions.
 Please resume testing, and provide feedback.
 We thank you for your patience and feedback.

-You can use Power BI Desktop to view tables in Common Data Service.
+You can use Power BI Desktop to view tables in Microsoft Dataverse.
 The table row data that you can access from your environment is read-only.
-Data access uses the Common Data Service security model that is the same used to access table row data using a Power Apps app.
+Data access uses the Dataverse security model that is the same used to access table row data using a Power Apps app.

 > [!IMPORTANT]